shurillu/AUGC_Tank_Battle/3D Files/README.md

 # 3D printing instruction

-Some instruction for a better printing result.
+In the following table, you can find some instruction for a better printing result.
+When specified, enable the "Touching Build Plate" support type.

 3D File | Description / advices | Supports
 --------|-----------------------|---------